sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <h3>📖 Definition:</h3>
-Does the video’s color temperature shift dynamically over time?
+Does the video have noticeable shifts between warm, neutral, and cool color tones in large parts of the scene?

 <details>
 <summary><h4> Question (Definition)</h4></summary>